We may earn a commission when you click on the affiliate links in this post.

 Tips For Canning Peaches

-• Halved peaches take up for space in the jars than sliced.
+- Halved peaches take up more space in the jars than sliced.
 If you are planning on halving your peaches you may need to use more jars.

 If your peaches aren’t packed tightly enough, they may float to the top of the jar.
 Don’t worry, this does not affect the taste or the shelf life of the peaches.
 It may not look as pretty but your peaches are totally fine.

-More Home Canning Recipes: How To Make & Can The Best Homemade Tomato Juice, Homemade Canned Spaghetti Sauce and Virginia Chunk Sweet Pickles.
+More Home Canning Recipes: How to Make and Can Homemade Tomato Juice, Virginia Chunk Sweet Pickles, Savory Canned Salsa, and Classic Canned Salsa.

 Canning Peaches at Home